L&N Bed and Breakfast Henderson Kentucky

 6/17/98 – The Gleaner

 A gracious parlor overlooks Main Street.
-Well-tended antiques complement the ornate fireplace, and a 12-foot ceiling is suspended over the polished oak floor.
-The atmosphere at L&N Bed and Breakfast recalls a time when life possessed a more uncomplicated charm.
+Well-tended antiques complement the ornate fireplace, and a 12-foot ceiling hangs above the polished oak floor.
+The atmosphere at L&N Bed and Breakfast evokes a time when life possessed a simpler charm.
 Tempted by the gentle rumble of a passing train, guests at the 100-year-old edifice may feel compelled to peek out the windows, hoping to glimpse past events.

 The railroad played an influential role in the building’s history.
 Built in 1895, the home was first occupied by the Giebels, a family of German Jewish immigrants.